-Mohawk Mountain Ski Patrol is an organization of volunteers who are trained in Outdoor Emergency Care and are on the mountain to help skiers and snowboarders.
-They are members of the National Ski Patrol.
+Mohawk Mountain Ski Patrol is an organization of VOLUNTEERS WHO ARE MEMBERS OF THE NATIONAL SKI PATROL.
+THEY are trained in Outdoor Emergency Care and are on the mountain to help skiers.
 These dedicated volunteers serve Mohawk Mountain along with the professional ski patrollers.

-Ski Patrollers are out on the hill every day the mountain is open.
-You can find the Ski Patrol building at the bottom of the Pine trail next to the parking lot all the way on the right when you are looking at the mountain.
+Ski Patrollers are oN SITE EACH DAY the mountain is open.
+You can find the Ski Patrol building at the bottom of the Pine trail next to the parking lot, all the way on the right when you are looking at the mountain.
 If you or someone you are with needs help while on the mountain, tell one of the ski patrollers or a lift attendant where assistance is needed and someone will come to you.

 We ask that everyone follows the responsibility code endorsed by the national ski areas association.